The Truth About Mortgage Refinancing Revealed By Maryland Mortgage Expert

 * Consolidating unsecured debt with a refinance loan can be a dangerous idea.
 You may not be in financial trouble now, but if in a few years things change, instead of simply missing a credit card payment or two, you'll now be in danger of losing your home as well.

-ANNAPOLIS, Maryland - based mortgage expert Lou Colletti specializes in providing mortgage information to Maryland residents that allows them to make informed decisions about their mortgage financing options and learn the insider secrets that can save them thousands of dollars over the life of their loan.
+Southern Maryland - based mortgage expert Ralph Dawson specializes in providing mortgage information to Maryland residents that allows them to make informed decisions about their mortgage financing options and learn the insider secrets that can save them thousands of dollars over the life of their loan.